 Let us help match you with the right financial advisor for your needs.Answer a few questions to get a personalized match.

-No set account minimum
+Minimum AssetsNo set account minimum

 Liberty Wealth Management, LLC

 Advisors at this firm may earn commissions from selling insurance policies or from trading certain securities in your portfolio.
-However, the firm is a fiduciary and therefore it must act in your best interest.
+However, the firm is a fiduciary and therefore it must act in your best interests.

-Liberty Wealth Management, LLC Background
+Liberty Wealth Management Background

-Liberty Wealth Management, LLC Investing Strategy
+Liberty Wealth Management Investment Strategy

 Liberty Wealth Management places an emphasis on long-term investing.
 The firm relies on the investment philosophy of modern portfolio theory to guide how it handles the relationship between investment risk and the ensuing returns.
 Modern portfolio theory states that you can maximize gains and minimize risk by constructing a balanced and diversified portfolio.

-Bell Investment Advisors, Inc.
+Bell Investment Advisors

-Bell Investment Advisors, Inc. Background
+Bell Investment Advisors Background